DSA-Marathon/DSA_Marathon/Searching_and_Sorting/README.md

 - Heap Sort with time complexity O(nLogk)
 - Quick Sort with time complexity O(kLogk)
 - Merge Sort with time complexity O(kLogk)

+### Question 5
+The minimum number of comparisons required to determine if an integer appears more than n/2 times in a sorted array of n integers is( GATE CS 2008)

+- Θ(n)
+- Θ(logn)
+- Θ(log*n)
+- Θ(1)

+### Question 6
+A program P reads in 500 integers in the range [0..100] exepresenting the scores of 500 students.
+It then prints the frequency of each score above 50.
+What would be the best way for P to store the frequencies?
+(GATE CS 2005)

+-  An array of 50 numbers
+- An array of 100 numbers
+- An array of 500 number- A dynamically allocated array of 550 numbers